Blake-Loveland/landgrid-support/_articles/using-the-tileserver.md

 ## Tileserver API

+### Endpoint

-All requests will be to the `https://tiles.makeloveland.com` domain, with the paths described below per-request.
+All requests will be to the `https://tiles.makeloveland.com` domain, with the paths described below per request.

 ### Authentication and tokens

-All requests to the Tileserver API must include a `token` parameter.
-The same Loveland/Landgrid API Tokens can be used for all of our APIs.
-If you have a working token for any Landgrid API, that token will work for all our APIs, including our Tileserver.
+All requests to the API must include a `token` parameter.
+If you have an API subscription or Loveland data license, you can find this in **Account Settings > Preferences** after logging into your account at [landgrid.com](landgrid.com).
+The same Landgrid API tokens can be used for all of our APIs.

-Please contact us via [team@landgrid.com](mailto:team@landgrid.com) to get an API Token if you do not have one yet.

 ### Standard parcel tiles